Skip to content

 He is the winner of both the Oxford International IP Moot, and the Middle Temple Rosamund Smith Moot.
 After earning a distinction on the GDL he was granted the prestigious Quatercentenary Scholarship by Middle Temple to fund his BPTC studies.

-For more information about the way barristers at Henderson Chambers work, including our terms of engagement, fee transparency statement and our complaints process, please see the How to Instruct Us page of our website.
+For more information about the way barristers at Henderson Chambers work, including our terms of engagement, fee transparency statement and our complaints process, please click here.
+Barristers are regulated by the Bar Standards Board.

 Please click here for a copy of Thomas Mallon’s privacy policy.